Updated: Mar 4

 Do you imagine something like I do with my students and the straws?
 If so let me know.
 It’s always great to know lots of different ways of doing things!
 Enjoy putting lots more dynamics in your playing, be expressive and have fun!

 The video I have added for this post is amazingly dramatic.
 It is a performance of The Rite of Spring by Stravinsky.
 Please sit quietly and listen to this piece, think about how it makes you feel and about what it might represent.
-It was written as a Ballet and caused riots at its first performance, it is dramatic and exciting and a little scary for the 1st bassoonist who starts all on his own!
-I have set the video to start playing where the piece begins but if you want to know more about the piece go to the beginning as there is some information about the piece and the orchestra.
+It was written as a Ballet and caused riots at its first performance, it is dramatic and exciting and a little scary for the 1st bassoonist who starts all on her own!
 Happy listening!